 The Writing Center serves students with any assignment that involves writing.
 Tutors are available at the Writing Center on the Iola Campus in the Allen Library and on the Burlingame Campus in the Academic Success Center.
 The Writing Center's Online Writing Lab is available to all students who wish assistance with their writing via the Internet.
-The Writing Center link on the Allen website, www.allencc.edu, can be visited by clicking on the Academic Support tab or "How do I ..." then "Access Tutoring/Online Writing Lab."
-The OWL link is on the Writing Center webpage.
+The Writing Center link on the Allen website, www.allencc.edu, can be visited by clicking on Menu then Academics then Academic Support and scrolling down.
+It can also be found by clicking on "Resources for" then "Current Students" and scrolling down.